code-with-amitk/Code-examples/Threads_Processes_IPC/EXEC_Family_of_Functions/README.md

 ## Exec Family of function?
 - Replaces current running process with a new process.
 [PCB](/Threads_Processes_IPC/Processes/Process_Table) of new process replaces old.
-- **When exec() fails?** Exec can fail if the file name given does not exist or is not a valid executable file.
+- **When exec() fails?** Exec can fail if the file name given does not exist ie not a valid executable file.
 - **Fork vs Exec**

 ||fork(starts new process)|exec(replaces original process)|